 The following tables in accordance with article 442 letters g and h CRR in conjunction with EU CR1-A, EU CR1-B, EU CR1-C, and CRB-A of the EBA/GL/2016/11 contain information regarding the credit quality of the on-balance-sheet and off-balance-sheet exposures, including the defaulted and non-defaulted exposures as well as the associated credit risk adjustments and impairments in the course of the reporting period.
-These tables also show a break-down according to exposure categories, based on major geographical regions or economic sectors (NACE code), past-due ranges or the type of the exposure.
+These tables also show a break-down according to exposure categories, based on the type of risk position, major geographical regions and economic sectors (NACE) code.

-pbb has applied the guidelines EBA/GL/2018/10 concerning the disclosure of non-performing and forborne exposures for the first time as of 31 December 2019.
-As was the case at the end of the previous year, the pbb Group at the end of 2019 reports a gross NPL ratio (gross carrying amount of the non-performing loans divided by the gross carrying amount of the non-performing and performing loans) of considerably less than 5 %, and therefore discloses the tables EU NPL1, EU NPL3, EU NPL4 and EU NPL9.
+The pbb Group has applied the guidelines EBA/GL/2018/10 concerning the disclosure of non-performing and forborne exposures since the reporting date 31 December 2019.
+As was the case at the end of the previous year, the pbb Group at the end of 2020 reports a gross NPL ratio (gross carrying amount of the non-performing loans divided by the gross carrying amount of the non-performing and performing loans) of considerably less than 5 %, and therefore discloses the tables EU NPL1, EU NPL3, EU NPL4 and EU NPL9.
 As provided for in the guidelines EBA/GL/2018/10, these NPL tables are drawn up in line with the regulations of the notification of regulatory financial information in accordance with IFRS (FINREP notification).
 Accordingly, these are not comparable with the tables based on the COREP notification of own funds and own funds requirements (such as EU CR1-A to EU CR1-C).
 In accordance with note 15 of the EBA guidelines, the pbb Group regularly assesses whether further disclosure obligations have to be recognised as a result of the threshold of 5 % for the NPL ratio being exceeded.

-In accordance with point 17 of the guidelines EBA/GL/2018/10, the new NPL tables replace the tables, published in the previous year, EU CR1-D "Maturity structure of past-due exposures" and EU CR1-E "Non-performing and forborne exposures" in accordance with the guidelines EBA/GL/2016/11.
-The new NPL tables also show the credit quality of non-performing and forborne exposures as well as the associated credit risk adjustments and securities/guarantees which have been received.
+The NPL tables also show the credit quality of forborne and non-performing exposures as well as the related credit risk adjustments and securities/guarantees which have been received.
 The table EU NPL9 provides an overview of the salvage acquisitions carried out by the institution which result from non-performing exposures and which were acquired by way of seizure.
-As of 31 December 2019, the table is not relevant for the pbb Group.
+As of 31 December 2020, the table is not relevant for the pbb Group.
 The pbb Group had not carried out any salvage acquisitions as of the reporting date.

-Table 26: Credit quality of exposures by exposure classes and instruments (EU CR1-A)
+Table 25: Credit quality of exposures by exposure classes and instruments (EU CR1-A)